bigsql/spock/FAQ.md

  - Yes, `apply_delay` include TimeZone changes, for example Daylight Savings Time.
 Value of `apply_delay` stays the same in practice, if daylight savings time switch happens after subscription was created.
-However, we do not recommend running heavy workloads during switching time as pglogical replication needs some time ( ~ 5 minutes) to recover fine.
+However, we do not recommend running heavy workloads during switching time as spock replication needs some time ( ~ 5 minutes) to recover fine.